roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 formatters have been installed by checking the `Installed` list in `:Mason`.

 ### Optional Linter(s)

+If there is no LSP server for the language, or the LSP server doesn't support a linter then it's possible to configure an external program to perform the linting via the null-ls plugin.

 To see supported linters (diagnostics), run: `:NullLsInfo`.